xshyamx/restclient-mode/README.md

 >[!NOTE]
 > The original http://github.com/pashky/restclient.el was archived on
-> Apri 17, 2024.
+> April 17, 2024.
 This is my personal fork with just the changes that I
 > need for my workflow

 This is a tool to manually explore and test HTTP REST webservices.